mishralikan88/Namaste-React-Updated_29_09_2024/NamasteReact_Inception/Inception.md

 ```

-# How do you represent two levels of nested elements in HTML?
+# How do you represent 2 levels of nested elements in HTML?

 <div id="parent">